seanpmaxwell/React-Ts-Best-Practices/README.md

 -   `/pages` the various pages of your application.
   -   <b>NOTE:</b> You should try to structure your `pages/` folders as close as possible in the same way as they are navigated to by the user.
 So if your site is like `https://my-site.com/home`, `https://my-site.com/account`, `https://my-site.com/posts/edit`, and `https://my-site.com/posts/new` the `pages/` folder should look like how it does in <b>Snippet 1</b>.
 Of course this is not always possible and it's normal to not follow this to-a-tee.
 For example, you might have the `id` of a `Post` record inserted somewhere in your url, so it can be automatically selected when the user refreshes the browser and 'View' might be the default view for a particular post that's selected (i.e. `https://my-site.com/posts/9Z8AO5C844R` displays the <View/> component).
 -   `styles/` various shared styles (i.e. Colors.ts)z
 -   `util/` miscellanous shared logic.
-Could be modules or inventory scripts (see <a href="https://github.com/seanpmaxwell/Typescript-Best-Practices">Typescript best practices</a>).
+Could be modules or inventory scripts .

 ### Structuring your app
 - In addition to what's listed above, you should name your files/folders after the React component they mean to represent.
 If a file represents a single-component, and there are not multiple files for that component (that includes test files and child components), name that file after the component.
 However, for large components that include multiple files, name the folder after the component, and name the core file `index.ts`, which is the JavaScript convention for naming the file in a folder where everything else is exported from (see <b>Snippet 1</b>).